 his arm entry is wider than most, and always breathing on every stroke

-(its increase in popularity notwithstanding) is not optimal for most swimmers.
+(its increase in popularity notwithstanding) is not the choice of many.

 Nevertheless, his talent, the ease at which he swims (with no wasted motion),